The Label on the Label

 On AI disclosure, what transparency can and cannot fix, and why the question is structural

 Earlier this year, a retro-pop band called The Velvet Sundown accumulated a million monthly listeners on Spotify.
 The music was catchy.
 The backstory was detailed.
-The band photographs groovy Everything about the project was coherent, appealing, and entirely generated by artificial intelligence — the songs, the images, the biography, the artist identity that listeners had been following and sharing and adding to playlists as though it were a real band finding its audience.
+The band photographs had that particular quality of images that reward close inspection by generating new questions with each look.
+Everything about the project was coherent, appealing, and entirely generated by artificial intelligence — the songs, the images, the biography, the artist identity that listeners had been following and sharing and adding to playlists as though it were a real band finding its audience.

 It was not a real band.
 It was a demonstration, or possibly an experiment, or possibly just a content strategy — the framing depends on whether you believe the people who built it had a point to make or a royalty pool to access.
 Either way, it worked, which is the significant thing.
 A million monthly listeners did not know, could not tell, and in most cases were not thinking to ask.